Order Matters When Compiling and (especially) Linking

 - Link order of libraries

 - Quote: "Most current linkers will search all libraries, regardless of order, but since some do not do this..." --> Does our linker need to be updated?

 So, the Makefile needed some adjusting to get all its flags in the correct order.

 There are a few dozen separate MKL libraries.
 There are a few main libraries times several versions per library (e.g. for different processors, different thread models, etc.).
 Care is needed to know which specific libraries are needed for a given project.
 Some sources claim that it's as easy as adding "-mkl" to the compile command...but this doesn't appear to hold true in practice.
 Fortunately, Intel offers an online MKL Link Line Assistant tool to figure out what the linking line should look like.
 It really does help — I would encourage anyone using the MKL libraries to use this tool early in their work.
 It helps in two ways: first, it shows the correct library order (see above); second, it helps one know which versions of the libraries are needed (e.g. libmkl_lapack95.a vs. libmkl_lapack95_lp64.a vs. libmkl_lapack95_ilp64.a).

 Version of MKL and Setting Environment Variables

 Anyone using any of Intel's compilers (icc, ifort) and/or MKL should make sure to run the compilervars.sh (or equivalent) script.
-Intel has an article about it here.
+Intel has an article about it on Intel's "Your Official Source for Developing on Intel® Hardware and Software".
 Here's what they need to know about it: